-Step Description 1 Set up IDE Folder Before you can access issues from within Eclipse, you must use the TeamTrack web client to set up your IDE folder.
-The IDE folder is a special system folder where you must list the listing reports and issues you want to access from within Eclipse.
-See the Serena TeamTrack User Guide for detailed information on setting up personal or favorites folders.
-2 Define Integration Settings In the Version Manager desktop client, you can customize settings that affect issue association in the rich integration to Eclipse, including: Whether to apply a version label based on the issue number to all revisions associated with a TeamTrack issue Whether to require issue associations on check-in Whether to automatically add notes about associated issues to the check-in comments of the associated revisions See "Issue Management Options" on page 181.
+Step Description 1 Set up IDE Folder Before you can access issues from within Eclipse, you must set up your IDE folder in the TeamTrack Web client.
+The IDE folder is a special system folder that enables you to display specific issues and listing reports from the rich integrations to Visual Studio and Eclipse.
+See "Setting Up Your IDE Folder" on page 191.
+2 Define Integration Settings In the Version Manager desktop client, you can customize settings that affect issue association in the rich integration to Eclipse, including: Whether to apply a version label based on the issue number to all revisions associated with a TeamTrack issue Whether to require issue associations on check-in Whether to automatically add notes about associated issues to the check-in comments of the associated revisions See "Issue Management Options" on page 203.
 3 Connect to the TeamTrack Server When adding a project to, or importing a project from, source control, you can specify a TeamTrack server to use for issue management.
-If you did not specify a TeamTrack server at that time, or if you need to change the TeamTrack server connection information, See "Changing TeamTrack Connection Information" on page 168.
+If you did not specify a TeamTrack server at that time, or if you need to change the TeamTrack server connection information, See "Changing TeamTrack Connection Information" on page 192.
 When you connect to a TeamTrack server, you login as a specific user.
 All issues and reports that are in your IDE folder in TeamTrack are then visible from Eclipse.

-Step Des scription 4 From report For assi You "Dis riew, modify, and submit issues on the Issues view, you can display all issues that are available via listing orts in your IDE folder, or that have been added directly to your IDE folder. example, this may include specific reports that list only issues that are gned to you. can then modify these issues, and even submit new issues.
-See splaying Reports and Issues" on page 171 and "Submitting and Modifying ues" on page 171.
+Step Des scription 4 Review, modify, and submit issues From the Issues view, you can display all issues that are available via listing reports in your IDE folder, or that have been added directly to your IDE folder.
+For example, this may include specific reports that list only issues that are assigned to you.
+You can then modify these issues, and even submit new issues.
+See "Displaying Reports and Issues" on page 194 and "Submitting and Modifying Issues" on page 194.
 5 Associate issues with file revisions The TeamTrack integration to Version Manager also allows you to associate issues with specific revisions of files.
 By default when you associate issues with files, a Version Control History section is added to the issues to track information about the file revisions, and a version label is assigned to the associated file revisions to identify the issue.
-See "Associating Issues with Files" on page 172.
-To a associate issues: 1 Activate the issue.
+See "Associating Issues with Files" on page 195.
+1 Activate the issue.
 This places the issue in a queue of issues that you can optionally choose to associate with files during check-in.
 2 Work on the files that are affected by the issue.
 For example, you may need to edit specific source code files to resolve a problem described in a specific issue.
 3 Check in the files.
 When you check in, you have the option to associate the files with any (or all) of the currently activated issues.
 At check-in, you can choose specifically which issues the files will be associated with.
 If the files you are checking in effectively end your portion of the work to address the issues, you can also choose to remove the issues from the activated issues list.